Fedict/eid-mw/sdk/Examples/CS/readme.txt

 Adjust the links in the 'references' folder of the projects if needed (depend on where you placed bouncycastle, nunit and our sdk samples)

-Some change is needed to pkcs11 as our pkcs11 library uses the CDECL calling convention add "[System.Runtime.InteropServices.UnmanagedFunctionPointerAttribute(System.Runtime.InteropServices.CallingConvention.Cdecl)]" before each delegate function. (all delegate functions are listed in a 'delegate' folder) e.g.
+4.1) A change is needed to pkcs11net as our pkcs11 library uses the CDECL calling convention add "[System.Runtime.InteropServices.UnmanagedFunctionPointerAttribute(System.Runtime.InteropServices.CallingConvention.Cdecl)]" before each delegate function. (all delegate functions are listed in a 'delegate' folder) e.g.